 It's built around a single chip DLP 4K device that uses a laser light engine.
 That results in pin-sharp pictures (no chance of any panel alignment issues here) and excellent color vibrancy, although we think it's actually a little less vibrant than its predecessor.
 But in the positive column the P2’s audio performance is top notch.
 Each driver has its own 10W digital amp module, so that’s a cumulative output of 40W.
 With the sonic chops of a large Bluetooth speaker, it’s more than loud enough to disguise its operating noise, which is a low 26dB.

-This isn’t quite a cinephile grade projector, but we think that the convenient form factor and fantastic audio performance should be ample compensation.
+This isn’t quite a cinephile grade projector.
+However, we think that the convenient form factor and fantastic audio performance should be ample compensation.

 After more than a decade since its last home cinema projector, Samsung returned with an absolute cracker: the Premiere LSP9T projector.
 It's an ultra short-throw beamer that makes use of 4K HDR laser projection, and its three-color laser removes the need for a color filter.
 That enables the Premiere's 2,800 lumens brightness to really shine, and it's capable of producing a very impressive 130-inch image.
 Pictures are punchy and colorful, and Samsung's support for the HDR10+ format adds scene-by-scene picture calibration in compatible films and TV shows.